Qimmah Russo Flaunts Fit Physique In Cheetah Print Workout Attire

 Her long, highlighted, curly locks were pulled back into a tight ponytail that cascaded down her back and over her shoulders.

 Qimmah drew eyes to her bust as she rocked a skimpy, cheetah-print workout top from Ryderwear, an athletic clothing company.
-The garment featured two thick straps, a cut-out in the front, and a plunging neckline that displayed a great deal of cleavage.
+The garment featured two thick straps, a cutout in the front, and a plunging neckline that displayed a great deal of cleavage.

 She teamed the top with matching, formfitting bottoms that put that spotlight on her curvy hips and bodacious derriere.
 The pants’ high-rise waistband wrapped around her chiseled core, accenting the product of her disciplined workouts.

-In the post’s caption, Qimmah emphasized the importance of feeling “good” in ones workout ensembles, before tagging Ryderwear’s Instagram handle.
+In the post’s caption, Qimmah emphasized the importance of feeling “good” in one’s workout ensembles, before tagging Ryderwear’s Instagram handle.
 She also provided fans with a discount code for the brand’s products.

 The inspiring slideshow received a great deal of enthusiasm and support from social media users, garnering more than 22,000 likes in less than a day after going live.
 More than 290 fans also conveyed their approval in the comments section, commending the model’s form, her good looks, and her sporty attire.